ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-vm-image-creation.md

 <properties
-   pageTitle="建立 Azure Marketplace 的虛擬機器映像 | Microsoft Azure" description="如何建立 Azure Marketplace 的虛擬機器映像以讓其他人購買的詳細指示。" services="Azure Marketplace"
+   pageTitle="Creating a virtual machine image for the Azure Marketplace | Microsoft Azure" description="Detailed instructions on how to create a virtual machine image for the Azure Marketplace for others to purchase." services="Azure Marketplace" documentationCenter="" authors="HannibalSII" manager="hascipio" editor=""/>
-   documentationCenter=""
-   authors="HannibalSII"
-   manager=""
-   editor=""/>

 <tags